Frequently

 in close contact with pickets.
 Most days there is a single

-picketer; she is one older woman with 1-2 large signs near
+picketer, Sara.
+She is an older woman with 1-2 large signs near

 the entrance to the parking lot, but a long way from the door

-In Yakima, frequently there are 3-8 picketers across the street
+In Yakima, frequently there are 3-8 picketers on public sidewalks.

 In Tacoma, the door is locked beyond the front entry.
 You